Program for Friday May 01, 2026

 The Power of Narratives to Promote Awareness and Generate Support in Geriatrics

-Eugene Wes Ely, MD, MPH
+Eugene W. Ely, MD, MPH

 Science in the Media – How Geriatrics Professionals Can Effectively Engage with News Outlets to Promote Their Work